 Bypass valve foreseen?

 Yes No

-Modify the bypass valve setting to reach the minimum required flow rate + 2 l/min In case the actual flow rate is below the minimum flow rate (required during defrost/backup heater operation), modifications at hydraulic configuration are required.
-Increase the space heating loops that can NOT be closed or install a pressure controlled bypass valve.
+Modify the bypass valve setting to reach the minimum required flow rate + 2 l/min In case the actual flow rate is below the minimum flow rate, modifications at the hydraulic configuration are required.
+Increase the space heating loops that can NOT be closed or install a pressure-controlled bypass valve.